thuyjvaan/league_of_legends_analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

-Upon examining the graph, it appears that there is a significant level of missing data within leagues such as 'LPL' and 'LDL', consistent with our earlier observations during dataset analysis.
-Notably, the 'LDL' exhibits a Missingness Proportion of 0.517867, indicating that for all instances of missing values in 'opp_csat15', the 'LDL' league accounts for over 50% of those occurrences.
+Upon reviewing the graph, it's evident that there's a notable amount of missing data within leagues like LPL and LDL, which aligns with our earlier observations during dataset analysis.
+Particularly, the LDL league demonstrates a Missingness Proportion of 0.517867, indicating that over 50% of the instances of missing values in golddiffat15 are attributed to the LDL league.

-While this observation might be attributed to the 'LDL' league comprising over 50% of all competitive games, we aim to thoroughly assess the dataset by conducting permutations on the columns under scrutiny.
-This entails shuffling the 'league', 'split', 'playoffs', 'patch', and 'position' columns.
+Although this observation could be explained by the LDL league accounting for over 50% of all competitive games, we seek to comprehensively assess the dataset by conducting permutations on the columns under examination.
+This involves shuffling the league, split, playoffs, patch, and position columns.

-Subsequently, after regrouping by 'league', we randomized the leagues once more and reevaluated the occurrence of null values to ascertain if any league could surpass a 50% rate of missingness, replacing any 'opp_csat15' values with 'golddiffat15'.
+Following this permutation process and regrouping by league, we randomized the leagues once again and reexamined the occurrence of null values to determine if any league could exceed a 50% rate of missingness.
 <iframe
   src="assets/pmissing.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 As you can see, even our league with the largest share of missing values when permutated cannot even hit 0.1 of the total missingness on column golddiffat15.
 This implies that the missingness of this column is likely Missing at Random, dependent on the league column.
 To test this, let’s use a pair of hypotheses and a significance level of 0.01 with 1000 trial runs.

 **Null Hypothesis**: Data that is missing comes from the same league distribution as all other data.